ExamSoft Info for The Day of Exams

 Use extreme care when highlighting and deleting, as well as using other functions which may significantly change a document.
 Those who do not take the time to become familiar with their laptop computer, or with word processing functions, should consider handwriting their exams.
 No administrative relief will be granted in the event that an exam file is deleted or otherwise altered.
 ExamSoft/SofTest includes the "undo" feature with 50 levels of Undo.
 There is also a clipboard monitor feature that warns a student if he or she is about to delete more than 500 characters and avoids accidental deletions from occurring.
 Examfile backups run once every minute: if a student inadvertently erases the entire exam or some portion of it, use the "undo" feature immediately.

 For laptop problems during an exam, such as a frozen screen, power down and restart the laptop.
 Immediately, when prompted, select Restart the exam.
 You will be returned to within 59 seconds of where you left off (log files & snapshots will give a detailed record of when the exam was powered down and when you re-entered the exam).
 If you are forced to Restart the exam for any reason, immediately return to the exam.
 During an exam SofTest should run continuously and there should be no gaps of unaccounted time on a student's exam log file.
-There is no need to alert the Registrar's Office of a Restart during the exam as this would be disruptive to the student and others nearby.
+There is no need to alert the Office of Student Life of a Restart during the exam as this would be disruptive to the student and others nearby.

-If you experience an ExamSoft/SofTest program error, or any problem which is not completely resolved by powering down and restarting, immediately bring the laptop, all exam materials and all your personal belongings to the Registrar's Office, Room 303.
+If you experience an ExamSoft/SofTest program error, or any problem which is not completely resolved by powering down and restarting, immediately bring the laptop, all exam materials and all your personal belongings to Room 210.
 If a student cannot continue typing the exam on the laptop, he or she will be instructed to hand write the remainder of the exam.
 Sufficient time will be estimated and allotted to account for the time lost in making the transition from laptop to hand writing.

 You must immediately stop typing and exit the SofTest exam when the proctor instructs you to do so.
 There are no exceptions.
 Log files and exam length will be used to determine students' compliance with this regulation.
 Failure to stop typing or writing on time could be grounds for an Honor Code violation.
 Once you have exited SofTest, bring your exam envelope and any exam materials to the front of the exam room